InspectorCaracal/SillyTavern-ReMemory/README.md

 Additionally, it can create what I call "pop-up" memories - these are memories that just "pop into your head" with no apparent connection to events.
 These are secondary copies that are constant, not keyword, and have a much lower trigger chance - 10% by default.

-*TBA: Pop-up memories will be able to fade over time, becoming less likely to trigger until they're deleted.*
+These pop-up memories can optionally fade over time, becoming less likely to trigger until they're deleted.

 ## Installation